BenthicSubstrateMapping/PyHum/docs/_build/html/_sources/pyhum.read.rst.txt

     Read a .DAT and associated set of .SON files recorded by a Humminbird(R) instrument.

+    The following Humminbird units are supported:
+    1) 700, 800, 900 and 1100 series
+    2) ONIX series

     Parse the data into a set of memory mapped files that will subsequently be used by the other functions of the PyHum module.